Internship MA Literature Today

 Feedback internship supervisor

 A few weeks before the end of your internship, you will ask your internship supervisor of the organisation for feedback on your internship by using the Feedback form internship supervisor.
-You will integrate this feedback into your internship report.
+It is recommended to integrate this feedback into your internship report and reflect on it.

 Submitting your internship report